Jerry Lee Lewis: Family and children

 Lewis's fifth marriage, to Shawn Stephens, lasted 77 days, from June to August 1983, ending with her death from an overdose of methadone.
-Journalist Richard Ben Cramer alleged that Lewis abused and may have killed her, neither of which is proven.
+Journalist Richard Ben Cramer alleged that Lewis abused and may have killed her.

 His sixth marriage, to Kerrie McCarver, lasted 21 years, from April 1984 to June 2005.
 They had one child: Jerry Lee Lewis III (b.
 1987).

 In 1993, Lewis moved to Ireland with his family in what was suggested (but denied) to be a move to avoid issues with the Internal Revenue Service.
 He lived in a rented house on Westminster Road in Foxrock, Dublin, and during his time there was sued by the German company Neue Constantin Film Production GmbH for failure to appear at a concert in Munich in 1993.
 Lewis returned to the U.S. in 1997 after his tax issues had been resolved by Irish promoter Kieran Cavanagh.

 Lewis lived on a ranch in Nesbit, Mississippi, with his family.

-Lewis married his seventh wife Judith Lewis (née Brown, Myra Gale Brown's brother's former wife) on March 9, 2012.
+Lewis married his seventh wife, Judith Lewis (née Brown, Myra Gale Brown's brother's former wife), on March 9, 2012.
 The next day, Lewis severed business ties with his daughter, Phoebe Lewis-Loftin, who was his manager, and revoked her power of attorney.
 In 2017, Lewis sued his daughter and her husband Zeke Loftin, claiming that she owed him "substantial sums of money".
 In the lawsuit, Lewis, his wife Judith Lewis, and his son Jerry Lee Lewis III also claimed Loftin defamed them on Facebook.
-Lewis-Loftin and her husband counter-sued, claiming Judith Lewis and Jerry Lee Lewis III interfered in the business relationship.
+Lewis-Loftin and her husband countersued, claiming Judith Lewis and Jerry Lee Lewis III interfered in the business relationship.
 In April 2019, U.S. District Judge Neal Biggers ruled that most of the claims were barred by a three-year statute of limitations except the defamation claims.